Andreas-Garcia/audiometa/README.md

 ## Validation behavior

-The library validates metadata value types passed to `update_file_metadata` when keys are provided as `UnifiedMetadataKey` instances.
+The library validates metadata value types passed to `update_metadata` when keys are provided as `UnifiedMetadataKey` instances.
 Rules:

 - `None` values are allowed and indicate field removal.
 - For fields whose expected type is `list[...]` (for example `ARTISTS_NAMES` or `GENRES_NAMES`) the validator accepts either a `list` of the inner type or a single shorthand value of the inner type (e.g., a single `str`) for convenience; read operations will normalize to lists for multi-valued fields.